First Year Cross-Border Founder: Every Decision Map

 Platform reporting.
 Payment processors generate tax reporting documents — 1099-K in the US, equivalent forms in other jurisdictions.
 These documents are sent to both the founder and the tax authority.
 The amounts reported are expected to be consistent with the founder's own tax filings.
 Discrepancies between what the platform reports and what the founder files create examination triggers that can surface months or years later.

-The structural observation: compliance events in month 7-9 are not new obligations being created.
+In practice: compliance events in month 7-9 are not new obligations being created.
 They are the structural consequences of decisions made in months 1-6 becoming visible to external parties for the first time.

 Month 10-12: Year-end structural review